KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 That's because the Commons Text library escapes the HTML, which renders it as text instead of HTML content.

-You can [see this example project](https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/user-input-escaped), and you can [download this example as a `.zip` file](https://downgit.github.io/#/home?url=https://github.com/KevinWorkman/HappyCoding/tree/gh-pages/examples/java-server/java-server-example-projects/user-input-escaped).
+You can view or download this example here:

+{% include url-thumbnail.html url="/examples/java-server/user-input-escaped" %}

 This example used a particular library, but all of the above will work for any library you want to use.